California Labor Laws Guide

 First on our list are regulations concerning wages.

-We'll begin by breaking down the minimum wage requirements and exceptions, and then explaining the specifics of California Reporting Time Pay Law — as well as what constitutes a Split Shift Premium.
+We’ll begin by breaking down the minimum wage requirements and exceptions, and then explaining the specifics of California Reporting Time Pay Law, as well as what constitutes a Split Shift Premium.

-Minimum wage in California
+Minimum wage in California in 2025

-As of January 2022, the minimum wage in California for employers employing more than 25 workers is $15 per hour.
+As of January 1, 2025, the minimum wage in California for all employers amounts to $16.50.

-California tipped minimum wage
+Tipped minimum wage

 The US Department of Labor defines a tipped employee as someone who “engages in an occupation in which he or she customarily and regularly receives more than $30 per month in tips.